SolarTechCEO/Password-Strength/README.md

 - Policy templates (NIST, PCI-DSS)

 ## 📝 License
-MIT or your choice.
+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software with proper attribution.
+See the accompanying LICENSE file for full details.

 ## ❤️ Author
-Nick (SolarTechCEO)
+Nick C. (SolarTechCEO)
 Lead Developer